-(iii) The combined effect of brines and organic matter mineralisation.
-As an alternative, or in parallel, calcareous test dissolution may result from decaying organic matter.
-Indeed, test dissolution of E. clavatum species was previously observed in the Adventfjorden (west Svalbard) and was attributed to low pH in the pore waters of upper sediments due to organic matter decay (Majewski and Zajaczkowski, 2007), whereas in the Barents-Kara shelf this process was associated to sinking
+(iii) As an alternative, or in parallel, calcareous test dissolution may have resulted from decaying organic matter.
+Indeed, test dissolution of E. excavatum subsp. clavatum species was previously observed in the Adventfjorden (west Svalbard) and was attributed to low pH in the pore waters of upper sediments due to organic matter decay (Majewski and Zajaczkowski, 2007), whereas in the Barents-Kara shelf this process was associated to sinking of brines (Hald and Steinsund, 1992; Steinsund and